-- 1) Total Coliform Bacteria: Reported as the highest monthly number of positive samples, for water systems that take less than 40 samples per month. - 2) E. Coli: E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
+1) Total Coliform Bacteria: Reported as the highest monthly number of positive samples, for water systems that take less than 40 samples per month.
+2) E. Coli: E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
-They may pose a greater health risk for infants, young children, the elderly, and people with severely-compromised immune systems. - 3) Fluoride: For those systems that fluoridate, fluoride levels must be maintained between 0.5 to 1.2 ppm.
-The optimum level is 0.7 ppm. - 4) Lead/Copper: Action levels (AL) are measured at consumer's tap.
-90% of the tests must be equal to or below the action level. - 5) Nitrate: Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
+They may pose a greater health risk for infants, young children, the elderly, and people with severely-compromised immune systems.

+3) Fluoride: For those systems that fluoridate, fluoride levels must be maintained between 0.5 to 1.2 ppm.
+The optimum level is 0.7 ppm.

+4) Lead/Copper: Action levels (AL) are measured at consumer's tap.
+90% of the tests must be equal to or below the action level.

+5) Nitrate: Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant you should ask advice from your health provider. - 6) Arsenic: While your drinking water may meet EPA's standard for Arsenic, if it contains between 5 to 10 ppb you should know that the standard balances the current understanding of arsenic's possible health effects against the costs of removing it from drinking water.
+If you are caring for an infant you should ask advice from your health provider.

+6) Arsenic: While your drinking water may meet EPA's standard for Arsenic, if it contains between 5 to 10 ppb you should know that the standard balances the current understanding of arsenic's possible health effects against the costs of removing it from drinking water.
 EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
-Quarterly compliance is based on running annual average. - 7) Gross Alpha: Action level over 5 pCi/L requires testing for Radium 226 and 228.
+Quarterly compliance is based on running annual average.

+7) Gross Alpha: Action level over 5 pCi/L requires testing for Radium 226 and 228.
 Action level over 15 pCi/L requires testing for Uranium.
-Compliance is based on Gross Alpha results minus Uranium results = Net Gross Alpha. - 8) Radon: The State of Maine adopted a Maximum Exposure Guideline (MEG) for Radon in drinking water at 4000 pCi/L, effective 1/1/07.
+Compliance is based on Gross Alpha results minus Uranium results = Net Gross Alpha.

+8) Radon: The State of Maine adopted a Maximum Exposure Guideline (MEG) for Radon in drinking water at 4000 pCi/L, effective 1/1/07.
 If Radon exceeds the MEG in water, treatment is recommended.
-It is also advisable to test indoor air for Radon. - 9) TTHM/HAA5: Total Trihalomethanes and Haloacetic Acids (TTHM and HAA5) are formed as a by-product of drinking water chlorination.
+It is also advisable to test indoor air for Radon.

+9) TTHM/HAA5: Total Trihalomethanes and Haloacetic Acids (TTHM and HAA5) are formed as a by-product of drinking water chlorination.
 This chemical reaction occurs when chlorine combines with naturally occurring organic matter in water.
-Compliance is based on running annual average.
+Value is the highest locational average of four different locations in the distribution system and the range of individual values at all four locations.
+Compliance is based on location running annual average.

+10) PFAS: The degree of risk depends on the level of chemicals and duration of exposure.
+Laboratory studies of animals exposed to high doses of PFAS have shown numerous negative effects such as issues with reproduction, growth and development, thyroid function, immune system, neurology, as well as injury to the liver.
+Research is still relatively new, and more needs to be done to fully assess exposure effects on the human body.